yaokun20241219/ClearerVoice-Studio/speechscore/README.md

 ## 1. Introduction

-speechscore is a wrapper designed for assessing speech quality.
+SpeechScore is a wrapper designed for assessing speech quality.
 It includes a collection of commonly used speech quality metrics, as listed below:
 | Index | Metrics | Short Description | Externel Link |
 |-------|---------|-------------|---------------|
 |1.| BSSEval {ISR, SAR, SDR} | ISR (Source Image-to-Spatial distortion Ratio) measures preservation/distortion of target source.
 SDR (Source-to-Distortion Ratio) measures global quality.
 SAR (Source-to-Artefact Ratio) measures the presence of additional artificial noise|(See <a href="https://github.com/sigsep/sigsep-mus-eval">the official museval page</a>)|